trademob/anna-molly/README.md

 - Bring up the Vagrant Box
 `vagrant up`

-- Configure the collector.json at `/opt/anna-molly/`
+- Configure a `collector.json` at `/opt/anna-molly/config`
-You can use the `/opt/anna-molly/collector.json` as a template.
+You can use the `/opt/anna-molly/config/collector.json.example` as a template.
 Instructions on setting-up the collector config can be found in the sections below.

 - Start the Collector
-`/opt/anna-molly/bin/collector.py --config /opt/anna-molly/config/collector.json`
+`python /opt/anna-molly/bin/collector.py --config /opt/anna-molly/config/collector.json`

 We should now have metrics being pushed to RedisSink.
 Verify this issuing `redis-cli -p 6379 monitor`

 ### Setup Task-Runner/Celery

-Configure the `analyzer.json` at `/opt/anna-molly/`
+Configure a `analyzer.json` at `/opt/anna-molly/config`
-You can use the `/opt/anna-molly/analyzer.json` as a template.
+You can use the `/opt/anna-molly/config/analyzer.json.example` as a template.
 Instructions on setting-up the analyzer config can be found in the sections below.

 * Start Task-Runner/Celery
-  `celery -A app worker` from `/opt/anna-molly/lib/`
+  `celery -A lib.app worker -l info` from `/opt/anna-molly`

 * Start Scheduler
-  `celeryd --beat --scheduler=scheduler` from `/opt/anna-molly/utils/scheduler.py`
+  `celery --beat --config=scheduler` from `/opt/anna-molly/utils`

 # Terminology